MinhPhan23/EWalletAPI-3040Crypto/API.md

+# API Documentation for 3040 Crypto User API

-# Introduction
+## Introduction

-The 3040Crypto User API provides access to user information and transaction history for this cryptocurrency platform.
+With the 3040 Crypto User API, users can get their data and transaction histories in relation to the platform.
 Developers can use this API to retrieve details about users and their associated transactions.

-# List of endpoints
+## List of endpoints
 ### 1. `api/user/`
 -  Retrieves information about all users registered on the platform.